18F/accessibility/pages/images.md

 ```

 > Acceptable, but less compatible with certain assistive technologies.
-> Clear title tag with all text included.
+> Clear title attribute with all text included.

 ---